dallonf/spa-angular-boilerplate/README.md

 - Use `ngmin` to remove the need for manual DI annotations
 - Spritesheet generation
 - Support for Jade templates?
-- `grunt watch` support for LESS, jshint, Livereload, and other handy things
 - Support for Bower components
 - Boilerplate for Karma tests
 - TypeScript support?